tpbnick/docs/docs/py-functions.md

 ```py
 describe_pet('willie')
 ```
 This function call would have the same output as the previous example.
-The only argument provided is `'willie'`, so it is matched up with the first parameter in the definition, `pet_name`.
-Because no argument is provided for `animal_type`, Python uses the default value `'dog'`.
+The only argument provided is `#!py 'willie'`, so it is matched up with the first parameter in the definition, `pet_name`.
+Because no argument is provided for `animal_type`, Python uses the default value `#!py 'dog'`.

 To describe an animal other than a dog, you could use a function call like this:
 ```py